Antonio de Erauso: Questions of gender and sexual identity

-Matthew Goldmark, in turn, takes the approach of examining Erauso's Accounts of Merits and Services document, and in particular the "hábitos" or "habits" section of the document, with an eye to Erauso's sexual orientation and identity.
+Matthew Goldmark, in turn, takes the approach of examining Erauso's Accounts of Merits and Services document, and in particular the "hábitos" or "habits" section of the document, with an eye to his sexual orientation and identity.
 This section gives accounts from witnesses or other people who knew Erauso and could speak to his demeanor in petitioning the King and the Pope.
 This section also was an intersection of not only gender, but also class and profession.

 Regardless of how Erauso identified, researchers are still divided as to the reason for Erauso's grand story of adventures.
 Some argue that Erauso had to pretend to be attracted to women in order to stay disguised and to blend in with fellow Spanish soldiers.
-Others argue that Erauso was actually a lesbian who used dress as a way to not attract attention from church authorities and to continue to be attracted to women.
-Still others fall into the third camp that Erauso actually did identify as a man.
-Those in this school of thought conclude from the evidence given by Erauso that Erauso was merely expressing a gender identity and was transgender.
+Others argue that Erauso was a lesbian who used dress to evade attention from church authorities and to continue to be attracted to women.
+Still others fall into the third camp: saying that Erauso did identify as a man.
+Those in this school of thought conclude from the evidence given by Erauso that he was expressing a gender identity and was transgender.